 - Felt isn’t your medium of choice?
 How about coffee filters?
 You can get crazy-fancy with these, if you want to, but I’m thinking we should keep it a little bit more kid-friendly.
 Maybe these Coffee Filter Roses or these Coffee Filter Flowers (my daughter loves using the washable markers with water technique).

 Happy crafting, friends!
-(And don’t wait too much longer to get started.
+(And don’t wait too much longer to get started on your favorite DIY Mother’s Day Gift.
 Seriously.)